SAP-archive/business-one-register-to-sld/README.md

 # Description
-Windows CLI tool to register a SAP Business One server into an existing SAP Business One SLD.
+This tool is used to register existing SAP Business One server into a SAP Business One SLD.
+It is meant to be used in the automatic creation of SAP Business One environment - once the environment is created, you can use this tool to register it to an existing SAP Business One SLD automatically.
+You can then log into SAP Business One Client without the need for additional manual work.

 # Limitations
-* The tool registering to the SLD only support username/password SQL connection
+* The tool registering to the SLD only support username/password SQL connection.
+It cannot use Windows authentication or other kind of authentication.

 # Requirements
-For the Microsoft Windows platform only.
+* For the Microsoft Windows platform only.
+* Microsoft .Net 4.5.1

 # Configuration